lettre/lettre/examples/README.md

 # Lettre Examples

- This folder contains examples showing how to user lettre in your own projects.
+This folder contains examples showing how to use lettre in your own projects.

 ## Examples
 - [smtp.rs] - Send an email using a local SMTP daemon on port 25 as a relay.